Bengal1/Simple-CNN-Guide/README.md

 # SimpleCNN Guide
+This repository provides a guide for building [*Convolutional Neural Network (CNN)*](https://en.wikipedia.org/wiki/Convolutional_neural_network) in PyTorch, aimed at beginners who want to understand how CNNs work and how to implement them.
+It combines theoretical explanations of key concepts from [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning), such as the network architecture, Cross-Entropy Loss, and the Adam optimizer, with code examples that show how these components come together in practice.

+CNNs are widely used in Computer Vision tasks, such as image classification, object detection, and image generation.

+This repository is built for learning purposes and helps beginners get started with coding neural networks and understanding their key components.

 This is a practical guide for building [*Convolutional Neural Network (CNN)*](https://en.wikipedia.org/wiki/Convolutional_neural_network), and it applies to beginners who like to know how to start building a CNN with *Pytorch*.
 In this guide I will explain the steps to write code for basic CNN, with link to relevant to topics.
 The reader should have basic knowledge of [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) for him to use it.